tldr-pages/tldr/pages/common/nix3-edit.md

 `nix edit {{nixpkgs#pkg}}`

-- Dump the source of a package to stdout:
+- Dump the source of a package to `stdout`:

 `EDITOR=cat nix edit {{nixpkgs#pkg}}`